baluvijay/context-based-llm/README.md

 ## **Things to Do** 🛠️

 1. **Create a GUI** for the chat application instead of using the terminal.
-2. **Optimize vector classification** – Instead of running the entire codebase each time, detect changes and process only the modified files.
+2. **Optimize vector classification** – Instead of indexing the entire set of files everytime, try to use a diff checker.
-3. **Experiment with fine-tuning the model** – If the model is static, explore training it with context to recognize coding patterns and architectural styles.
+3. **Experiment with fine-tuning the model** – If the provided files wont change rapidly,explore training/fine tuning the model with that context to recognize patterns and styles more effectively.
+4. **Add agents support** – Instead of providing the files locally, you can use agent tool to get the data.
+Probably using LangChain

 💡 **Have suggestions or want to contribute?** Feel free to reach out!